APPLCOLC/YUP-REV-C/README.md

 TO DO LIST
 ----------
+-fix settings being loaded all the time

+-fix song preloading, get rid of it

+-preload preset font surfaces
+--0-9 (dun)
+--world names, as a list containing all the pieces of text leading to the image --bonus names
+--ui elements ( "LEVEL COMPLETE"  "SCORE:" "WOW!"
+"OUCH!")
+--settings stuff, as to preload it (dun)

 **COMPLETE BY 1/28/23**
--Transitions from stage to stage, and bonuses
+-Transitions from stage to stage (2/4/23)
 **COMPLETE BY 1/27/23**
 -new SPIKE entrance pattern

--Game over screen that tells you to screenshot your score (1/31/22) *PSEUDOCODE - FUNCTION NAME IS game_over()*
+-Game over screen that tells you to screenshot your score (1/31/23) *PSEUDOCODE - FUNCTION NAME IS game_over()*
 If the player is detected dead, play a little explosion over the player for the meme.
 Just like pause, playstate freezes, and starts "game over state"